j-d-carmichael/data-qa-report/README.md

 # data-qa-report

-Simple data-qa attribute reporting tool.
+data-qa attribute reporting tool.

-The report format is `IFinalReport` found in: [types/index.ts](./src/types/index.ts)

-The idea is to allow the team to quickly highlist elements with the data-qa attributes and where in the code they live.
+The idea is to allow the team to quickly highlight elements with data-qa attributes and those without.
+Where in the code the items code can be found and ultimately where on your website or app the element can be found.

-It also allows for the team to easily find elements without.

 The output will be written to disk or if no input passed it will log to the console.

+The report format is `IFinalReport` found in, [types/index.ts](https://github.com/j-d-carmichael/data-qa-report/blob/main/src/types/index.ts), but see further below for an example JSON output.

 ## Example